-Killer Rabbit: Skull Eater, a gray palette-swap of the much wimpier squirrel monster Nut Eater that can be found in the cave Northeast of Jacole.
+- Killer Rabbit: Skull Eater, a gray palette-swap of the much wimpier squirrel monster Nutkin that can be found in the cave Northeast of Jachol.
 It does ~1000 damage at a point where your max HP is going to be roughly half that.
 On the other hand, it has a chance to use Escape immediately after you run into it, granting your party 5 ABP for free.

-Lethal Joke Character: Geomancers retain their mook-shredding abilities from Final Fantasy III, albeit toned down, and they make Exdeath's Castle a little easier to traverse.
-On that same note, chemists die in two hits from a stiff breeze but their action ability contains several Good Bad Bugs.
+- Lethal Joke Character: Geomancers retain their mook-shredding abilities from Final Fantasy III, albeit toned down, and they make Castle Exdeath a little easier to traverse.
+On that same note, Chemists die in two hits from a stiff breeze but their action ability contains several Good Bad Bugs.

-Lethal Joke Item: Excalipar/pur/poor can be thrown as a shuriken and will deal several thousand points of damage.
+- Lethal Joke Item: Excalipoor can be thrown as a shuriken and will deal several thousand points of damage.
 It can be equipped to a Blue Mage (even though Excalibur itself can't) and will let Goblin Punch deal a lot of damage (Goblin Punch and Throw use separate damage calculation methods that skip the "always do 1 damage" part, preferring to focus instead on it's listed attack power, which is surprisingly decent).

-- Then there's the fact that "always does 1 damage" is literal - it never misses when used with the fight command, making it an awesome weapon against Skull Eaters, who only have One HP, but a ridiculously high evasion.
+- Then there's the fact that "always does 1 damage" is literal - it never misses when used with the Fight command, making it an awesome weapon against Skull Eaters, who only have One HP, but a ridiculously high evasion.

 M - O